Skip to main content

 1. Configure

 The merchant opens the connector workspace, chooses a provider, and starts the connection flow.
-For Shopify, this means entering the shop domain and sending the merchant through Shopify OAuth.
+Shopify uses OAuth.
+BigCommerce and Squarespace can use provider API credentials.

 2. Authorize